 An LLC registered agent is a responsible third party entity, either a person or a business, that is designated to receive and send documents on behalf of the company.
 Obtaining a registered agent can be complex, and specific legal requirements must be followed.

 An experienced LLC attorney can help you navigate the process of confirming a registered agent with the appropriate government authorities.
 We can also help you understand duties and responsibilities of registered agents to ensure your LLC operates smoothly.
-Call Brylak Law today at (866) 496-3815 for more information about how we can help.
+Call our LLC Attorney at Brylak Law today at (866) 496-3815 for more information about how we can help.

 Do I Need a Registered Agent?